 If you've traveled abroad, tell your doctor.
 Some parasites are more common in regions with limited clean water access.

 Your immune system and gut health are linked.
-A provider can suggest evidence-based supports like probiotics after a proper diagnosis.[10]Giardia Infection (Giardiasis) — Mayo Clinic View source Planning your recovery phase is equally important — a dedicated guide on gut recovery after parasite cleanse covers exactly how to restore microbial diversity after the protocol ends.
+A provider can suggest evidence-based supports like probiotics after a proper diagnosis.[10]Giardia Infection (Giardiasis) — Mayo Clinic View source Planning your recovery phase is equally important, since restoring microbial diversity after the protocol ends supports lasting gut health.

 Who Should Avoid Parasite Cleanses